This page is maintained as a historical record and is no longer being updated.

 Systems biology of host-pathogen interactions

-We are collaborating with Gordon Dougan's team on high-throughout phenotyping of host and bacterial cells, as well as the ...
+We are collaborating with Gordon Dougan's team on high-throughout phenotyping of host and bacterial cells, as well as the development ...

 Mouse cancer genetics